-As a 57-year-old member of one of the burned churches, the Greater Union Baptist Church, explained, her parents lost the “calm of their burial sites,” while she also lost the place where she was married and baptized.
+As a 57-year-old member of one of the burned churches, the Greater Union Baptist Church, explained, her parents lost the “calm of their burial sites” while she also lost where she was married and baptized.

 Security grants for nonprofits such as the NSGP give you a great way to enhance security in and around vital community buildings.
 At Mobile Communications America (MCA), we work with the recipients of these grants to provide the best-in-class security solutions for your community.

 The Louisiana church arsonist was eventually apprehended after he was captured by video surveillance footage fleeing the scene of one of his crimes.
-If not for this security footage, who knows how long his reign of terror would have lasted.
+If not for this security footage, it’s impossible to say when – or even if – he would have been apprehended.

 How to Apply to the Nonprofit Security Grant Program